SreejithKSGupta/learnix/README.md

 - Online Learning Management system where your Learning is super charged.

 # todo
-- features page.
-- list of top courses in homepage
-- searchbar in relevant places

 - Comprehensive UI and font updates
 - otp for sign in and forgot password
-- edit profile
 - edit stats, testimonials, learnix data, hero data, socials in admin panel
-- features of learnix page

 # advanced